senaite/senaite.sync/README.rst

 Note
 ~~~~

 The above example works for the buildout created by the unified installer.
-If you are using a custom buildout file for SENAITE, as `suggested when installing <https://github.com/senaite/senaite.health/blob/master/README.rst#ready-to-go-installation>`_ :code:`senaite.health`, you should then add the eggs to the :code:`eggs` list in the :code:`[instance]` section rather than adding it in the :code:`[buildout]` section.
+If you are using a custom buildout file for SENAITE, as `suggested when installing <https://github.com/senaite/senaite.health/blob/master/README.rst#ready-to-go-installation>`_ `senaite.health`, you should then add the eggs to the `eggs` list in the `[instance]` section rather than adding it in the `[buildout]` section.

 Then build it out with your custom config file::